jenny-berggreen/240428_KristianiaAir_main_project_spring24/README.md

 * Users can sort the destinations alphabetically (A-Z or Z-A) or by price (lowest-highest or highest-lowest).
 * Users can filter the destinations by popular, beach or city destinations.

+# Environment variables
+* Sensitive information, such as the Firebase API key, is obfuscated in the source code to hide it from public eyes.

 https://kristianiaair-main-project-spring24.netlify.app